PAGE Student Teacher Achievement Recognition

 - The PAGE STAR office provides the names of the high school winners and system winners to local sponsors only.

-- Local sponsors contact high schools to set their local recognitions and announce STAR winners to the news media and community.
+- Local sponsors announce STAR winners to the news media and community.

 - Should a school need to announce the winner earlier than scheduled (example: Awards Day), the school should contact the local sponsor and arrange details.

-February 21 is the last possible date to hold local recognitions due to the necessary lead-time needed for Region Chairs to organize region recognitions.
+April 20 is the last possible date to hold local recognitions.

 A student may not name more than one STAR teacher and may not decline to name a STAR teacher.